Board & Train Confirmation and Reminders

 Here are the things you should pack for training:

 1. Food - The dogs always eat much more here than at home, so please pack a lot of food!
 We recommend packing a minimum of 6 weeks of food.
-Bring food in an airtight container, or bring an XL unopened bag.
+Bring food in an airtight container, or bring an XL unopened bag (labeled with dog’s name).
 Please err on the side of bringing more food than less!!
 We would like to minimize the time we spend following up with folks to get more food for their dog.
 Please overshoot it!
 If your dog’s food needs to be refrigerated or frozen, please email us NOW to discuss this.
 We can usually accommodate this, but we need to know well in advance.

 2. Medications - if your dog is on medications, supplements or monthly preventatives, please bring them in a baggie labeled with your dog’s name and the dosage instructions.
 We are happy to give medications and/or supplements as needed, but if your dog has a particular health condition, please be sure to email us about this prior to their arrival (just so we're aware).
 Finally, if your dog is on behavior-related medication, including medication for anxiety, they MUST be weaned off of that medication prior to the start of training.
 Behavior-related medication interferes with the training process.
 If you have concerns or questions about this, please email us asap.